Zocalo

 Notes

 Use the cursor keys to navigate.
-Toolbar icons are from left to right: feeds view, articles view, open in browser, update current feed, stop transfer.
+Toolbar icons are from left to right: switch view out, switch view in, update current feed, open in browser, and stop transfers.

 Only one transfer is active at any time but you can update all feeds from the menu, they will be downloaded in sequence.